simon-k/RavenDbByExample/README.md

 # Tricky Parts
 - Eventual concistency
 - Indexing becomes a bit complex if relations are used between collections
+- Number of returned documents are default 128.
+Max 1024.
+So pagination is needed
+- Max number of operations in a session is 20.

 # TODO
 - Revisions.